This post may contain affiliate links. For more information, please see our affiliate policy.

 - 2 cans water

-- In a large skillet over medium-high heat, combine sausage, onions, and carrots.
-Cook until the sausage has browned and the vegetables has softened, 5 to 7 minutes, breaking up any large pieces of sausage with a wooden spoon.
-Stir in garlic until fragrant, about 30 seconds.
+- In a large skillet over medium-high heat, combine sausage, onions, carrots, and garlic.
+Cook until the sausage has browned and the vegetables have softened, about 5 to 7 minutes.
+Drain if desired.

-- Meanwhile, add diced tomatoes and their juice, tomato sauce, mushrooms, Italian seasoning, basil, fennel, 1 teaspoon salt, and ½ teaspoon pepper to the slow cooker.
+- Meanwhile, to the slow cooker, add diced tomatoes and their juice, tomato sauce, mushrooms, Italian seasoning, basil, fennel, and salt and pepper to taste (I like 1 teaspoon salt and ½ teaspoon pepper).
 Stir in water and sausage mixture.

 - Cover and heat on HIGH for 4 hours or LOW for 8 hours.
 During the last 10 minutes of cooking time, stir in the pasta, cover, and continue to cook until softened.
-Serve with mozzarella cheese on the side.
+Serve with mozzarella cheese and fresh herbs if desired.